 Doctors, nurses, and other health professionals will still supply care, but they may do so differently or postpone some appointments.

 Anyone who needs urgent care — regardless of whether they have COVID-19 symptoms — should contact emergency services.
 They have measures in place to prevent the possible transmission of the virus.

 Anyone without a designated doctor should contact their nearest or preferred local community health center or health department.

 The symptoms of COVID-19 in older adults are largely the same as those in others.
-However, older adults can develop different symptoms or take longer to develop common symptoms.
+However, older adults can develop different symptoms or take

 Also, because the regular body temperature of some older adults is lower, a fever may involve a single reading of 100°F (37.8°C) or multiple readings higher than 99°F (37.2°C).

 Anyone who develops severe or concerning symptoms should call 911 or otherwise seek immediate medical attention.

 If an older person if receiving treatment for an existing condition, they should continue their treatment plan.
 Consult a doctor before making any changes.